pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. return_cost_withPoints_end

-Return columns for flow functions ...............................................................................
+Result columns for flow functions ...............................................................................

 .. rubric:: Edges SQL for the following